astronomer/astro-docs/enterprise/v0.16/05_customize-airflow/06_integrate-iam.md

 ## Guidelines

-The steps below will walk you through the configuration needed within EKS to integrate IAM with Astronomer, including steps to create an IAM role and policy in the first place.
+The steps below will walk you through the configuration needed within Kubernetes (EKS, GKE or AKS) to integrate IAM with Astronomer, including steps to create an IAM role and policy in the first place.
 If you've already done so and have your IAM role `arn` on hand, skip to the "Integrate IAM with Astronomer" section below.

-### Set up IAM on EKS
+### Set up IAM on Kubernetes

-Before you can integrate IAM with an Airflow Deployment on Astronomer, you'll need to do the following within EKS:
+Before you can integrate IAM with an Airflow Deployment on Astronomer, you'll need to do the following within Kubernetes:

 - Enable IAM Roles for Service Accounts
 - Create an IAM Role and Policy